 As you probably realise, those positive outcomes benefit the employees as much as the company.

 ➡️ Are you wondering how to create a safe and healthy workplace during the pandemic?
 Here is an article introducing our latest feature, a Covid-19 screening tool.

 Is hybrid management the future of leadership?

-Slowly but surely, vaccination rates are increasing and Covid-19 restrictions are lifted.
+Slowly but surely, vaccination rates are increasing and Covid-19 restrictions are being lifted.
 While some companies are planning the return-to-normal phase, many of them don’t want to operate like before.
-They are choosing to keep the hybrid working model.
+They are choosing to keep the hybrid model.

 This is happening for various reasons but the benefits of a flexible team structure mentioned above highly influenced this choice.
 Working from anywhere while still being able to come to the office when needed is a great compromise between a traditional workplace model and fully remote work.

-The goal for businesses is now to come up with a strategy to build a hybrid work model.
+Now, the goal for businesses is to come up with a strategy to build a hybrid work model.
 It has to ensure those advantages are maintained and no issues are created, like isolation for example.
 Managers are playing a big role in this complete reorganisation and flexible working is pushing them to rethink their management methods.
 As with any big change, this requires creating new rules, different habits and a phase of adaptation, for them and for their teams.

 Good to know: according to a survey about the future of hybrid work from May 2021 made by Mckinsey, “the majority of executives expect that (for all roles that aren't essential to perform on-site) employees will be on-site between 21 and 80 percent of the time, or one to four days per week.”

 Even though leaders may need to learn how to manage a hybrid team, the outcomes are already truly positive.
 Some time of adaptation is necessary as well as listening to your employees’ needs, but yes, the future of work is definitely hybrid.